-The Carey Gabay Scholarship Program will annually award full-ride scholarships to five students to attend State University of New York State-operated campus beginning in the 2016-17 school year.
+The Carey Gabay Scholarship Program will annually award full cost-of-attendance scholarships to five students to attend State University of New York State-operated campus.
 These scholarships will cover all costs of attendance, including tuition, room and board, college fees, books and supplies, and transportation and personal expenses.
 These awards will be targeted to students who – like Carey – achieved academic excellence despite an economically disadvantaged background.

 In order to be eligible to apply for the Carey Gabay Memorial Scholarship, a student must meet the following conditions:

 - Student must be a current New York State resident;

 - Student must be an incoming freshman at a State University of New York State operated campus who will be matriculated and enrolled full time;

 - Student must demonstrate significant financial need as determined by the completion of the Free Application for Federal Student Aid (FAFSA);

 - Student’s high school record must demonstrate high academic achievement, including a minimum cumulative grade point average of 90;